-To continue the adopted child's participation in the Plan beyond the 31-day period after the adopted child's placement, the Subscriber must complete and submit a Benefits Enrollment/Change Form or online submission to your employer or submit the change through the online enrollment tool (as available through your employer) to add the adopted child as a Dependent child to the Subscriber's benefit Plan.
+To continue the adopted child's participation in the Plan beyond the 31-day period after the adopted child's placement, the Subscriber must complete and submit a Benefits Enrollment/Change Form or submit the change through the online enrollment tool (as available through your employer) to your employer to add the adopted child as a Dependent child to the Subscriber's benefit Plan.
 The employer must receive the Benefits Enrollment/Change Form or online submission within 31 days after the placement of the child for adoption to continue coverage for the 32nd day and thereafter.
 For example: the placement of the adopted child is on January 15th, you have 31 days from the placement to notify the employer of the adoption.
-If the current coverage is a single only policy and the child is to continue coverage beyond 31 days, the effective date of coverage for the adopted child is on the date of placement and the change in the premium payment is effective on February 1^{st.}
+If the current coverage is a single only policy and the child is to continue coverage beyond 31 days, the effective date of coverage for the adopted child is on the date of placement and the change in the premium payment is effective on February 1st.

 - Dependent child.
-A Subscriber's son, daughter, stepson, stepdaughter or eligible foster child, including a legally adopted individual or an individual who is lawfully placed with the Subscriber for legal adoption, or a child for whom the Subscriber has established parental responsibility (as evidenced by court documents), or a son or daughter of a Subscriber's Civil Union Partner or SGDP, including a legally adopted individual or an individual who is lawfully placed with the Subscriber's Civil Union Partner or SGDP for legal adoption, or a child for whom the Subscriber's Civil Union Partner or SGDP for legal adoption, or a child for whom the Subscriber's Civil Union Partner or SGDP for legal adoption, or a child for whom the Subscriber's Civil Union Partner or SGDP has established parental responsibility (as evidenced by court documents), may be covered under the terms of this Booklet through the end of the calendar month in which the child turns 27.
-There may be tax consequences to the Subscriber when enrolling his or her child through the calendar month in which the child turns age 27.
+A Subscriber's son, daughter, stepson, stepdaughter or eligible foster child, including a legally adopted individual or an individual who is lawfully placed with the Subscriber for legal adoption, or a child for whom the Subscriber has established parental responsibility (as evidenced by court documents), or a son or daughter of a Subscriber's Civil Union Partner or SGDP, including a legally adopted individual or an individual who is lawfully placed with the Subscriber's Civil Union Partner or SGDP for legal adoption, or a child for whom the Subscriber's Civil Union Partner or SGDP for legal adoption, or a child for whom the Subscriber's Civil Union Partner or SGDP has established parental responsibility (as evidenced by court documents), may be covered under the terms of this Benefits Booklet through the end of the calendar month in which the child turns 27.
+There may be tax consequences to the Subscriber when enrolling his or her child through the calendar month in which the child turns 27.
+There may also be tax consequences to the Subscriber when enrolling his or her child through the calendar month in which the child turns age 27.
 There may also be tax consequences to the Subscriber when enrolling his or her Civil Union Partner's or SGDP's child.
 A Dependent child of a Subscriber who is no longer eligible for coverage may be eligible for continuation coverage.
-Information can be found under the heading Continuation of Benefits in this section of this Booklet. - Disabled Dependent child.
+Information can be found under the heading Continuation of Benefits in this section of this Benefits Booklet - Disabled Dependent child.
 An unmarried child who is 27 years of age or older, medically certified as disabled and dependent upon the parent may be covered under the terms of this Benefits Booklet.
 The employer must receive notice of the disability for the disabled Dependent coverage to continue after the Dependent child turns age 27. - Grandchild.
 A grandchild of a Subscriber or a Subscriber's Spouse is not eligible for benefits unless the Subscriber or the Subscriber's Spouse is court-appointed as having parental responsibility for the grandchild or has adopted the grandchild.
-The Subscriber must submit a Benefits Enrollment/Change Form or online submission and evidence of court appointment as having parental responsibility or documents evidencing a legal adoption.
+The Subscriber must submit a Benefits Enrollment/Change Form or online submission, and evidence of court appointment as having parental responsibility or documents evidencing a legal adoption.
 Another option is to enroll the grandchild under a separate individual insurance policy with Anthem Blue Cross and Blue Shield, subject to its terms and conditions.